 While you may not think about it, spring and summer can mean more than just hot weather—it can mean extra suffering for those who suffer from chronic pain.
 Why is this?
-We’ve put together some basic information about how and why hot weather affects pain.
+We’ve put together some basic information about why and how hot weather affects pain.

 - Temperature Regulation – First and foremost, many people who have chronic pain also suffer from problems regulating their system in regards to temperature changes and moisture in the air.
 So, whether the temperature is moving from cold to hot or hot to cold, chronic pain sufferers will have a problem with the change of seasons.